xiv-stats/xiv-sim-documentation/MechanicEvents.md

 ### PausePersistentEvent <a name="PausePersistentEvent"/>

 Pauses a persistent event for some time.
 In some cases, you might have a conditional event that is constantly checked, and it will spawn a mechanic if the condition is failed.
-For example tiles in e9s will spawn a death square if 2 people enter it.
+For example, tiles in e9s will spawn a death square if 2 people enter it.
 For this case, the pause event can be used to prevent additional death squares from spawning until the initial death square expires.

 | Property Name | Default Value | Description |
 | --- | --- | --- |